 - On the left menu, select Publishing overview.

-- Check that all your changes have been approved and are listed under “Changes ready to publish.”
+- Check if all your changes have been approved and are listed under "Changes ready to publish."

 - Select Publish changes.
 After you confirm that you want to publish, your update will be published on Google Play within a few minutes.